 Each day on their calendar offers a Scripture reading and a suggested devotion.
 You can also subscribe to receive a daily e-mail on the calendar’s devotions.

-Way of Love Advent calendar: This Advent calendar accompanies the Journeying the Way of Love Advent curriculum, and offers daily suggestions for engaging in seven “Way of Love” practices: Turn, Learn, Pray, Worship, Bless, Go, Rest.
+Way of Love Advent calendar: This Advent calendar, available for download in English, Spanish and French, accompanies the Journeying the Way of Love Advent curriculum, and offers daily suggestions for engaging in seven “Way of Love” practices: Turn, Learn, Pray, Worship, Bless, Go, Rest.
 The calendar can be used as a stand-alone resource to keep nearby and refer to every day.

-#AdventWord: For the eighth year in a row, #AdventWord will gather prayers via a global, online advent calendar.
+#AdventWord: For the ninth year in a row, #AdventWord will gather prayers via a global, online advent calendar.
 Forward Movement will offer 28 daily meditations and images during this holy season beginning Sunday, Nov.
-28. The images and meditations can be experienced through AdventWord.org, direct daily emails, as well as on Facebook, Instagram, and Twitter, and ASL videos via YouTube.
+27. The images and meditations can be experienced through AdventWord.org, direct daily emails, as well as on Facebook, Instagram, and Twitter.
 Meditations will also be available in English, Spanish and French via e-mail and on AdventWord.org.

 AFEDJ Advent calendar offers a glimpse into the lives of Holy Land Christians: Beginning on Dec.
-1, the American Friends of the Episcopal Diocese of Jerusalem (AFEDJ) will again offer a Holy Land Advent calendar to offer a daily glimpse into the lives of Holy Land Christians and the humanitarian ministries of the Episcopal Diocese of Jerusalem.
-Start each day of Advent with a splash of joy by opening a door to a photo or a brief video and news from one of the Episcopal ministries in the region.
+1, the American Friends of the Episcopal Diocese of Jerusalem (AFEDJ) will again offer a Holy Land Advent Calendar to offer a daily glimpse into the lives of Holy Land Christians and the humanitarian ministries of the Episcopal Diocese of Jerusalem.
+On some days you might open a door to a brief video that features a greeting from a bright student at a diocesan school.
+On other days you might encounter a friend of these ministries sharing the moment when their heart was filled to bursting by the witness of the indigenous Christians – the living stones – of the Holy Land.
 Find the calendar at www.afedj.org/advent.

 Services, events and programs: